ivanovdimitur00/Cybrary-Java/README.md

 1. Download this project;
 2. Open the Project in Apache netbeans;
 4. Ensure you have all the needed dependencies;
+5. Start an instance of Apache Tomcat Server;
-5. Ensure you are connecting to your local database;
+6. Ensure you are connecting to your local database;
-6. Build the project.
+7. Build the project.
 You should have access now.
 <br/>

 ## Dependencies